it21813702/AF2_NASA_APIs/se3040-assignment02-it21813702/README.md

 The Web-application in question successfully performs functions related to page navigation, form submission, data querying and retrieval.

->[!IMPORTANT]
->GitHub commits made under usernames: it21813702, OneillxM.
->
->I had to temporarily use a spare device due to performance/software issues; I had not configured the git username and email properly before work..

 1. Technology Stack
     - Frontend Development
    	- Javascript, React.js